Military coups in Bangladesh

-Bangladesh has undergone several changes of government since its independence.
-Between the first recorded uprising in August of 1975 and the last known attempt in December of 2011, Bangladesh has been through as many as 29 military Coups.
+Bangladesh has undergone several changes of government since the Proclamation of Independence in 1971.
+Between the first recorded coup in August 1975 and the 2009 Bangladesh Rifles revolt, Bangladesh has been through as many as 29 military coups.

 1975 coups

 15 August

 The 15 August 1975 Bangladesh coup d'état was a military coup launched by mid ranking army officers in Bangladesh on 15 August 1975.
-The officers planned to remove the secular government of Sheikh Mujibur Rahman with an Islamic government led by Khandaker Mushtaque Ahmed.
+The officers planned to put an end to the socialist one-party state regime of Sheikh Mujibur Rahman with a nationalist democratic government led by Khandaker Mushtaque Ahmed.
 Sheikh Mujib and most of his family members were killed in the coup.

 3 November

 Khondaker Mostaq Ahmad was removed from power in a coup on 3 November 1975.
 This was organized by Brigadier Khaled Mosharraf, Bir Uttom, a decorated veteran of the Bangladesh war of Independence in 1971.
 Commotion and misinformation spread across the power circles in Dhaka.
 Mosharraf was seen by many as a supporter of Sheikh Mujib's government.
 He put Major General Ziaur Rahman, the Chief of Army Staff and fellow independence War leader, who was not believed to have supported the August coup, under house arrest but did not execute him.
 Some commentators said that the personal friendship between the two officers led to Mosharraf sparing Rahman's life.